Testimonials

 outlook on life.

-We interviewed Mr. Takeshi Miyaji, to tell us about his lifestyle after suffering serious burns, and his encounter with Shiseido Life Quality Makeup.
+We interviewed Takeshi Miyaji to hear about his life after suffering serious burns and his experience with Shiseido Life Quality Makeup.

-My burns were caused from a fire accident that happened 14 years ago.
-I was getting ready to prepare a deep-fried dish, and was heating the oil on the stove in a pan.
-I looked away for a few moments, and it suddenly caught on fire and the kitchen was ablaze.
+14 years ago.
+I was preparing a deep-fried dish, and was heating oil on the stove in a pan.
+I looked away just for a few moments, and it suddenly caught on fire and the kitchen was ablaze.
 In an effort to prevent a major disaster, I tried to move the pan, but ended up spilling the oil all over my body.
 As a result, I was immediately hospitalized, unconscious and in critical condition.
-I woke up lying on a bed in the ICU, after spending about 3 weeks in a coma.
+I woke up lying on a bed in the ICU, after spending about three weeks in a coma.
 After regaining consciousness, some time had passed before I looked at my severely burnt face, but the moment I saw myself, a feeling I cannot even describe with words overwhelmed me.
 I think the closest to what I felt was despair.
-Considering that I had lost the skin all over my body from burns, I had repeatedly undergone skin transplant surgery while remaining in a life-threatening condition.
+Considering that I had lost the skin all over my body from burns, I had to repeatedly undergo skin transplant surgery while remaining in a life-threatening condition.

 Things were extremely hard for me back then, and I sometimes thought that it would have been easier for me if I had just died in the accident.
 The skin tissue that hardens after suffering a burn is called scar tissue, and the parts where the scar tissue has thickened is called a hypertrophic scar.
 These hypertrophic scars would harden and solidify, making it difficult to move my body.
 These scars were partially the cause of symptoms such as being unable to expand my chest, or bend my fingers.
 It was also painful and itchy.
 On top of these physical discomforts, there was also the emotional pain of experiencing flashbacks of the accident.